mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

 For each peak the algorithm proceeds as follows:

-1. Calculates an initial TOF window evaluating a resolution function of the form
+1. Calculates an initial TOF (or d-spacing) window evaluating a resolution function for the fractional width (which is the same for TOF and d-spacing) of the form

         .. math::